OmarLaz97/Terraform_CICD/README.md

 The application is very easy to run.

 Just by running a single command you will be able to create and deploy the application using minikube on the ec2 machine
+### It will prompt you to add the local machine password and will ask for ansible vault password that i will send via email

 ```sh
 cd Terraform_CICD